 Even if you are only a small team at the beginning, you should create a management plan or at least the structure of the company to keep an overview.

 Create a financial plan

 Calculate how much money you need in the very beginning before you launch your business.
 Do you have enough savings to cover your expenses or will you need to apply for credit?

 Calculate how much money you will need to break even and make sure you have enough to survive until then (don’t forget about things like taxes or permits).
-Also, find out how much money you need to make regularly in the future to cover your expenses and to make a profit.
+Also, find out how much money you need to make regularly in the future to cover your expenses and make a profit.